 Most travelers focus on the beautiful green coast of Oregon.
 Hardly anyone knows and reaches the remote Alvord Desert in Oregon.
 And even fewer people know that there are Alvord Hot Springs in this wilderness, far from the beaten track, far from civilization.
 Alvord Desert Hot Springs is a hidden gem of Oregon.
 The road is long and challenging but worth your effort.
-So, check our essential tips on how to prepare for this adventure.
-In our Ultimate Guide to Alvord Hot Springs in Oregon Desert you will find how to get there, and what to expect.This article may contain affiliate / compensated links.
+So, check out our essential tips on how to prepare for this adventure.
+In our Ultimate Guide to Alvord Hot Springs in Oregon Desert, you will find how to get there, and what to expect.This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 What is Alvord Hot Springs?

 It is a geothermal spring located in Harney County in southeastern Oregon, on the western edge of the Alvord Desert into which the spring flows and, in the end, evaporates.
 To the west of the springs is Steens Mountain Range.
 Alvord Hot Springs lies at 4,078 feet (1,243 m) elevation.
+The closest know attraction is Crystal Crane Hot Springs near Burns.

 Two concrete pools offer a simple rustic structure, desert air & mountain view.
 When you are soaking in the hot pools of Alvord Hot Springs, you can feel the serenity and the spirit of the old days.